ceumicrodata/onboarding/_episodes/05-BEAD.md

 A *workspace* is a directory, where the user works.
 It contains a prototype of a *bead* - it is a computation under active development.
 At some time however it is supposed to have all the inputs, code and output of a computation.

 The directory has special structure and content, so it must be created via the `bead` tool:
-- there are metadata in a hidden .bead-meta directory
+- there are metadata in a hidden .bead-meta directory which .txt file enumerate all the inputs and the bead unique hash id.
 - there are 3 standard directories with special meanings:
   - `input`: where input data is read from.
 It is read only, managed by the `bead` tool.
   - `temp`: temporary outputs, this is an area that is ignored when saving the bead.